 A CENTURY AND COUNTING

 In 2021, the Queen Mary Stakes celebrated its 100th renewal.
 The Second World War prevented the race from running in 1940 but this is the only year the event hasn’t featured.
 Throughout much of the conflict the five furlong contest relocated to Newmarket while in 2005 it moved to York as redevelopment went ahead at Ascot.
 Aside from this, the Queen Mary has always run at its usual home and it looks set to continue as valued part of the Royal Ascot meeting.

 UPSETS NOT UNCOMMON

-The favourite has won three Queen Mary renewals in a row from 2014-16 but it is a race that has been no stranger to an unexpected result.
+The favourite won three Queen Mary renewals in a row between 2014 and 2016 but it is a race that has been no stranger to an unexpected result.
 In fact there has been enough in the past that it no longer creates much of a gasp among people discovering the race result.
 From 2000 to 2022 we had seven winners priced who set off at a double digit price, fillies you can fairly call unfancied outsiders.
 These ‘surprises’ can be found in the chart below, serving as a reminder not to neglect options further down the betting for future renewals.